innocenzi/laravel-vite/docs/guide/troubleshooting.md

 ## Imported assets don't load in the local environment

 This is a known issue caused by Vite stripping the hostname of the base URL when developping locally.
-A workaround would be to add a fallback route:
+A workaround is enabled by default, you can read more about it [in the usage documenation](./usage#vite-processed-assets).

+While this fix works in most cases, you may still encounter issues.
+In this case, you can either tweak the [regular expression](./configuration#asset-plugin), or disable it and use a fallback route to act as an other workaround:

 ```php
 // Workaround for https://github.com/vitejs/vite/issues/2196